KavajNaruj/homeassistant-enigma-player/README.md

   - 0.2.7
   - 1.3.0

-To use this customem component, place the file `enigma.py` inside your folder `~/custom_components/media_player` which is inside your Home Assistant configuration directory.
+To use this custom component, place the file `enigma.py` inside your folder `~/custom_components/media_player` which is inside your Home Assistant configuration directory.

 joao.amaro@gmail.com